Skip to content

 4. Step 4

-Heat canola oil in dutch oven on the stove top to 180°C. Once the oil is hot, carefully add the cauliflower florets into the oil one by one.
-You may need to do this in a few batches (you don’t want to overcrowd it).
+Heat canola oil in a Dutch oven on the stove top to 180°C. Carefully add a few cauliflower florets into the oil, one by one.
+You will probably need to do this in a few batches (you don’t want to overcrowd the pot, as this can drop the temperature of the oil).

 5. Step 5

 Cook the florets for 6 minutes or until golden brown.
 Remove and strain the oil using a sifter or on a paper towel.
-Repeat with the remaining florets, ensuring your oil returns to temperature again after each batch.
+Repeat with the remaining florets, ensuring your oil returns to temperature between each batch.

 6. Step 6